gustavosamuelsamuel577-alt/sitonia-cls/README.md

 end

 local function createBillboardForCharacter(char, plr)
-    if not char or not plr or not billboardEnabled then return end local storage = ensureStorage("Stopped_Billboard_Storage")
+    if not char or not plr then return end local storage = ensureStorage("Stopped_Billboard_Storage")
     local nodeName = plr.Name.."_bb"
     if storage:FindFirstChild(nodeName) then storage[nodeName]:Destroy() end